Holidayfriend/Qualityfriend/README.md

 ## ✨ What is HolidayFriend?

-HolidayFriend.solutions helps hotels reduce paperwork, improve teamwork, and bring structure to recurring processes – without expensive software or complicated setup.
+Qualityfriend helps hotels reduce paperwork, improve teamwork, and bring structure to recurring processes – without expensive software or complicated setup.

 Whether you’re managing a 10-room family hotel or coordinating a housekeeping team, HolidayFriend gives you clarity, flexibility, and control.